t-harvey/JerryGen/docs/design.md

-The <code>generator</code> directory contains the main driver for the code, <code>generator.js</code>, a Javascript script that takes the parameters (<code>parameters.js</code>), calls the WebIDL parser on the input files, invokes the main compiler (<code>AugmentedAST.js</code>), and then calls the Hogan compiler to parse the templates in the <code>c-templates</code> directory and output the C code.
+The <code>generator</code> directory contains the main driver for the code, <code>generator.js</code>, a Javascript script that takes the parameters (<code>parameters.js</code>), calls the <code>WebIDL</code>
+parser on the input files, invokes the main compiler (<code>AugmentedAST.js</code>), and then calls the Hogan compiler to parse the templates in the <code>c-templates</code> directory and output the C code.

-Many of the tools (like Hogan and the WebIDL parser) come straight from the web-developing community , so the entire organization of JerryGen reflects that approach.
-Further, the original version of this code came from a GitHub project called <code>native-calls</code>, which was a masters-thesis project by an English student named Mohamed Eltuhamy.
+Many of the tools (like Hogan and the <code>WebIDL</code> parser) come straight from the web-developing community , so the organization of JerryGen reflects that approach.
+Further, the original version of this code came from a GitHub project called <code>native-calls</code>, which was a masters-thesis project by an British student named Mohamed Eltuhamy.
 The structure of his code has largely continued into the current implementation.